MergeCommits/current-year-web-tech-stack/README.md

 - `pnpm db:push` is required to initiate the database otherwise it will error out.
 - https://github.com/tailwindlabs/prettier-plugin-tailwindcss#compatibility-with-other-prettier-plugins - Look at this in the event that prettier stops working.
-- Use [`tsconfig-paths-webpack-plugin`](https://www.npmjs.com/package/tsconfig-paths-webpack-plugin) to sync the `baseURL` parameter from the tsconfig to webpack if necessary.